|

 for funding by professional investors so that adequate returns on investment

+are shown.
 5. Investment Plan:

 Document outlining in further detail the timetable